mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       connectionId: int64;

       /**
-       * The time elapsed waiting for conditions
+       * The time it took to check out the connection.
-       * specified by `ConnectionPoolOptions.waitQueueTimeoutMS`.
-       * More specifically, the time elapsed between the `ConnectionCheckOutStartedEvent` and:
+       * More specifically, the time elapsed between the `ConnectionCheckOutStartedEvent` and
+       * the `ConnectionCheckedOutEvent`/`ConnectionCheckOutFailedEvent`
-       *  - the `ConnectionCreatedEvent` emitted by the same checking out,
+       * emitted by the same checking out.
-       *    if this checking out emitted `ConnectionCreatedEvent`;
-       *  - this event, otherwise.
        *
+       * Naturally, if a new connection was not created (`ConnectionCreatedEvent`)
+       * and established (`ConnectionReadyEvent`) as part of checking out,
-       * Naturally, this duration is usually
+       * this duration is usually
        * smaller than or equal to `ConnectionPoolOptions.waitQueueTimeoutMS`,
        * but MAY occasionally be greater than that,
        * because a driver does not provide hard real-time guarantees.
        *
        * A driver that delivers events synchronously MUST NOT include in this duration
-       * the time to deliver the `ConnectionCheckOutStartedEvent`, `ConnectionCreatedEvent`.
+       * the time to deliver the `ConnectionCheckOutStartedEvent`.
        * Doing so eliminates a thing to worry about in support cases related to this duration,
        * because the time to deliver synchronously is affected by user code.
        * The driver MUST document this behavior